-In older SignalR you’d have a hard dependency on jQuery on the client whether or not you’re using jQuery elsewhere, and it made sense at the time, because jQuery was pretty much in every project.
-But then jQuery fell out of favour and they removed it.
+In older SignalR you’d have a hard dependency on jQuery on the client whether or not you’re using jQuery elsewhere, and it made sense at the time because jQuery was pretty much in every project.
+But then jQuery fell out of favor and they removed it.
 But you can still use it or any other JS library if you want.

 In the original SignalR you write hubs and underneath that was a thing called a Hub Dispatcher which was an implementation of something called “Persistent connection”.
 You basically have a pipe and you send messages back and forth.

 With Asp.Net Core things are a little bit different.
 You now have your hub and underneath you have a thing called “Connection handler”.
 This is the thing that knows how to handle connections coming in on one side and then dispatch that off, create the hub instance, find the hub methods, pass those connections in.
 That’s all covered by

 HubConnectionHandler.
 Underneath that, you have this dispatcher type which is the thing that given an HTTP connection, turns that into the thing a hub connection handler can understand.
 And that all sits on top of routing which is used in MVC.

 You may ask a question, why do we have all these layers in the new SignalR?
 Because SignalR, is server and transport agnostic.
 Old SignalR was tied to HTTP, it really wasn’t transport agnostic.
 All available transport protocols were HTTP based.
 We couldn’t do non HTTP protocols.
 But that’s not true with the new SignalR.
 It cares about connections.
 Now it can work with different server level transports like